navanieeth/Dockerfile-maven-test-app/README.md

 Docker build command:
 =====================

-docker build --build-arg giturl=<maven-git-url> --build-arg artifactid=<artifactId> --build-arg version=1.0.0 -t maven/testapp:1.0.0 .
+docker build --build-arg giturl=(maven-git-url) --build-arg artifactid=(artifactId) --build-arg version=1.0.0 -t maven/testapp:1.0.0 .

+Using parameters so that it will can be reused for other maven projects as well.